dsilvaggio/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview
 Credit card data from LendingClub, a peer-peer lending service company, was used to analyze credit card risk.
 Using the **imbalanced-learn** and **skikit-learn** libraries, several machine learning models were built and evaluated using resampling.
 The data was oversampled using **RandomOverSampler** and **SMOTE**, undersampled using **ClusterCentroids**, then a combination approach of both over and undersampling was done using **SMOTEENN**.
 To reduce bias, **BalancedRandomForestClassifier** and **EasyEnsembleClassifier** were also run and evaluated.
 The performance of all six models was evaluated on whether or not they should be used to predict credit risk.
+## Resources/Tools
+- LoanStats_2019Q1.csv
+- Numpy
+- Pandas
+- scikit- learn
+- imbalanced- learn

 ## Results
 ### Naive Random Oversampling
 ![This is an image](https://github.com/dsilvaggio/Credit_Risk_Analysis/blob/main/Resources/Screen%20Shot%202022-06-14%20at%201.25.11%20PM.png)